Frequently Asked Questions

 Students may register with Inclusion and Engagement for reasonable adjustments due to the impact of a disability/health condition at any time during their studies.
-For more information please see the Registration page.
+For more information please visit Support for Students with Disability page.

-If required Exam modifications will be included in your Reasonable Adjustment Plan.
+If required, Exam arrangements will be included in your Reasonable Adjustment Plan.
 This information will be forwarded to the Exams Office.
-Prior to the beginning of the exam period the Exams Office will contact you, via student email, with details of your exam including modifications.
+Prior to the beginning of the exam period the Exams Office will contact you, via student email, with details of your exam including a list of your exam arrangements.
 It is important you read and review this email carefully.
-Should you have concerns contact the Exams Office directly on 6201 2266.
+Should you have concerns contact the Exams Office.

-The Exam Office will contact you via your student email account to inform you of details relating to your exam including room allocation.
-If you do not receive this email, please contact the Exams Office at email@example.com or phone (02) 6201 2266.
+Once your exam arrangements have been confirmed, The Exams Office will contact you via your student email to inform you of details relating to your exam including room allocation.

 If you are ill on the day of an exam it is recommended you do not sit the examination and apply to sit a deferred exam.
 You will need to provide a medical certificate from a health practitioner stating that you are unwell on the date of the examination.
 You will need to attach this supporting document to your online application for a deferred exam.
 Please see the Deferred Exam page for more information.
 Please take note of the Acceptable Grounds for Approval.